-In today’s world, family law emphasizes the equality of men and women’s rights in a divorce.
-The outcome of a divorce case is not determined by either party’s gender.
+In today’s world, family law emphasizes the equality of men’s and women’s rights in a divorce.
+Either party’s gender does not determine the outcome of a divorce case.
 Who gets what in a divorce is determined on a case-by-case basis, and either party may receive custody of a child, regardless of the parent’s sex or gender.

 All parties to a divorce are awarded equal dignity in the eyes of the law.
-None of the U.S. states statutory codes highlight the terms "man" and "woman" when it comes to basic rules and regulations of divorce.
+None of the U.S. states' statutory codes highlight the terms "man" and "woman" regarding basic rules and regulations of divorce.

 Although gender equality has been recognized by family law, most women still feel uncertain about their rights as wives in a divorce case.

-This article will consider some factors which seem to still create a gender gap in the divorce process for women, and provide some information as to a wife’s rights in a divorce case, including what a woman should ask for in a divorce settlement.
+This article will consider some factors that still create a gender gap in the divorce process for women and provide some information about a wife’s rights in a divorce case, including what a woman should ask for in a divorce settlement.

 Filing the Divorce Case

 The spouse who files the initial divorce documents to begin the case does not affect either party’s rights in the divorce.
 It does not matter if the husband files or if the wife files - the court treats each spouse equally in the divorce process.